butfr0g/Yuzu-Mainline-lives/README.md

 # This project DOES NOT suppot piracy, you are required to source your own games and keys, we make no money off this project.
+## If you know anything about emulators and C++ please contribute to the development or presevation of this project.
 <h1 align="center">
 <br>
   <img src="https://github.com/butfr0g/Yuzu-Android-lives/assets/160740809/0c97ec7a-11c5-402b-9c3a-8c5ff706570d" width="200">